-Step 6: Then, you are required to restart the Steam and allow the Steam to get recreated.
+Step 6: Then, you are required to restart Steam and allow the Steam to get recreated.

 After that, you need to open the Steam client and see if the problem is fixed or not.
 In case the problem does not get fixed, then apply the solutions given below.

 The best way to fix any system-related issue is to run your system in safe mode.
-If you find that Steam is working properly in the safe mode, then that means all this issue is being caused by a third party.
+If you find that Steam is working properly in the safe mode, then that means all these issues are being caused by a third party.

 Below are the simple steps that you need to apply to fix your problem using safe mode.